METRIX IAP

 Scale | $41.19 CPA · 3.30% CVR · 12 purchases confirmed.
 Signal validated. | $500 | Week 1 | 88% |

-Fabric close-up image will match or beat APEX-C01 CPA by applying PR_FabricFeel visually vs copy-only
+Fabric close-up image will match or beat DC02 CPA by applying PR_ProductFeel visually vs copy-only

 |